VayuDev/samal-jit/README.md

  * Enums
  * Pointer type for recursive structs/enums (all structs/enums are on the stack)

-＊ Lists will change with the introduction of generators.
+＊ List syntax will change in the future.

 ## Planned Features

 Planned features (vaguely order):
- * Generators (similar to Python)
  * Strings/Chars (Strings will be implemented as lists of chars, similar to Haskell)
  * Using declarations (to avoid typing the module name every time)
  * Type casting (maybe using native methods)